House Extension Cost

 Plastering

 The internal insulation will go in.
 Then the plasterboard will go up.
-The walls will then be skimmed ready for decorating.
+The walls will then be skimmed, ready for decorating.

 Second Fix

 The second fix of plumbing and electrics will go in.
-This means that the sockets and switches go in, as well as the lights.
+This means that the sockets and switches go in, as do the lights.
 Any taps and plumbing connections will also be completed.
 Flooring will be laid.
 Once this is done, any kitchen work will be fitted.
 There will usually be a final building control inspection during or after this stage in the project.

 Snagging